Installing SSH 3.29

 Note: To make a secure connection using SSH, you must connect to a machine running an SSH server, such as uhunix.hawaii.edu.
 If you try to use the SSH client to connect to a machine not running an SSH server, you will not be able to make a secure connection.

 Both the Shell Client and the File Transfer Client use Host profiles.
 These instructions also apply to both programs.
 You go through the same steps for each: connecting to the remote Host, creating a profile with a Host name and a user name, save the profile, etc.

 If you followed the steps above using the Shell Client and entered your UH password, you should now be logged into your UHUNIX account.
 You can use command line commands through the SSH Shell Client.

 The Secure Shell window has a toolbar with several buttons.
 If you are not certain what a button does, move the mouse over the button for a few seconds and a short description of the button will appear.
 It is good practice to familiarize yourself with the different functions of the program.

 Hint: If someone mails you the URL to a website, just click on the text of that URL and SSH will automatically open a web browser to that site.

 When you finish using your session, log out as you normally would (by typing logout) and close the Shell Client.

-The SSH Security Shell can be uninstalled using the Programs control panel.
-Select: Start --> Control Panel --> Programs (labelled "Add/Remove Programs" in Windows XP).
+The SSH Secure Shell software can be uninstalled using the Programs control panel.
+Select: Start --> Control Panel --> Programs.
 Select SSH Secure Shell and click Change / Remove.
 Then select Remove, then click Next.
 SSH should no longer be listed in programs or installed on your machine.
-Restart your PC to finalize the uninstallation.
+Restart Windows to finalize the uninstallation.